Palace Music

 Oldham's EP Seafarers Music (Drag City, 2004) contains four mediocre instrumentals.

-Superwolf (Drag City, 2005) is a somber collaboration between Will Oldham and guitarist Matt Sweeney.
+Superwolf (Drag City, 2005) is a somber collaboration between Will Oldham and guitarist Matt Sweeney of Chavez.
 Except for the Grateful Dead-esque shuffle My Home Is the Sea, the songs are simple but intense, eloquent but restrained.
 Bed is for Sleeping, Home is the Sea, Rudy Foolish flow like colloquial afterthoughts.
 Even when Oldham indulges in his metaphysical speculations (Goat and Ram) the music remain a model of balance and dignity.

 The Brave And The Bold (2005) was a collaboration between Tortoise and Bonnie "Prince" Billy via ten covers.